Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 Another great idea is to refill the coffee pods that you have already used.

-So, instead of reusing it by just putting the same coffee grounds into the machine, you’ll reuse it by opening up the pod and replacing the used coffee grounds with new ones.
+So, instead of reusing it by simply putting the same coffee grounds back into the machine, you'll reuse it by opening the pod and replacing the used coffee grounds with new ones.

 Sounds interesting, right?